Primus and Felician

-Saints Primus and Felician (Felicianus) (Primo e Feliciano) were brothers who suffered martyrdom about the year 304 during the Diocletian persecution.
-The Martyrologium Hieronymianum gives under June 9 the names of Primus and Felician who were buried at the fourteenth milestone of the Via Nomentana (near Nomentum, now Mentana).
+Saints Primus and Felician (Felicianus) (Primo e Feliciano) were brothers who suffered martyrdom c.
+297 AD during the Diocletian persecution.
+The Martyrologium Hieronymianum gives under June 9 the names of Primus and Felician who were buried at the fourteenth milestone of the Via Nomentana (near Nomentum, now Mentana near Rome).

 They were evidently from Nomentum.
 This notice comes from the catalogue of Roman martyrs of the fourth century.

 Acts

 Their "Acts" relate that Sts Felician and Primus were brothers and patricians who had converted to Christianity and devoted themselves to caring for the poor and visiting prisoners.

 Arrested, they both refused to sacrifice to the public gods.
 They were imprisoned and scourged.
 They were brought separately before the judge Promotus, who tortured them together and endeavored to deceive them that the other had apostatized by offering sacrifice.
 This had no effect on the brothers, and the two were subsequently beheaded under the Emperor Diocletian at Nomentum (12 miles from Rome).
 St Primus was eighty years old at the time of his death.
 A church was built over their tombs on the Via Nomentana.